v-rusmit/microsoft-graph-docs/api-reference/v1.0/api/officepolicy_get.md

 Retrieve the properties and relationships of office policy object.

-> Note: Getting a user returns a default set of properties only (*businessPhones, displayName, givenName, id, jobTitle, mail, mobilePhone, officeLocation, preferredLanguage, surname, userPrincipalName*).
-Use `$select` to get the other properties and relationships for the [user](../resources/user.md) object.

 ### Prerequisites
 One of the following **scopes** is required to execute this API:
 *User.Read; User.ReadWrite; User.ReadBasic.All; User.Read.All; User.ReadWrite.All; Directory.Read.All; Directory.ReadWrite.All; Directory.AccessAsUser.All*